thecaptaan/automation/README.md

 ### Comparison Operators

-- -d = directory
-- -f = file
 - -eq = is equal to
 - -ne = is not equal to
 - -gt = is greater than
 - -ge = is greater than or equal to
 - -lt = is less than
 - -le = is less than or equal to
--

 ### Conditional

 - ! => not eqal
 - -o => or
 - -a => and